tillson/git-hound/README.md

 # GitHound

 🚀 New in v3.0.0!
-Try the GitHound Web Dashboard Visualize and manage your search results in real-time with the new GitHound dashboard.
+Try the GitHound Web Dashboard
+Visualize and manage your search results in real-time with the new GitHound Explore dashboard.
-Available now at beta.githoundexplore.com or by using the --dashboard flag.
+Get started now for free at https://beta.githoundexplore.com or by using the `--dashboard` flag.

 A pattern-matching, patch-attacking, batch-catching secret snatcher.